The Snow Queen (1957 film)

-The film was released in Russia on November 1, 1957.
-The film was re-released with English soundtracks in 1959, 1993 and 1995.
-The film was translated into all major languages: English, German, French, Italian, Spanish and even Swedish.
-In 1959 at the height of the Cold War, Universal Pictures acquired the film for U.S. theatrical distribution.
-In the United States, in the 1960s and 70s, it became a good tradition to show The Snow Queen during the December holidays.
+The film was originally released in the Soviet Union on November 1, 1957.
+The film was re-released with an English soundtrack in 1959, 1993, and 1995.
+The film was translated into several major languages: English, German, French, Italian, Spanish, Finnish and Swedish.
+In 1959, at the height of the Cold War, Universal Pictures acquired the film for U.S. theatrical distribution (as the first animated film from Universal).

-In all countries where The Snow Queen was shown, the most popular actors of the country took part in voicing the characters.
+In foreign dubbings of The Snow Queen, popular actors were cast to play most characters.
 The Snow Queen was voiced by Russian actress Maria Babanova.
 Vladimir Gribkov (ru), Yanina Zhejmo, Sergey Martinson and Anna Komolova (ru) also were part of the voice cast.

-The screenplay is by Nikolai Erdman, Georgy Grebner (ru) and animation by Alexander Vinokurov (ru), Leonid Shvartsman, Elizabeth Komova, Vladimir Krumin and Fyodor Khitruk.
+The screenplay was written by Nikolai Erdman, Georgy Grebner (ru) and animation by Alexander Vinokurov (ru), Leonid Shvartsman, Elizabeth Komova, Vladimir Krumin and Fyodor Khitruk.
 After a 2007 Ghibli Museum Library release in Japan, an interview revealed that the dialogue, compositions, animation and themes of the film influenced Japanese animator Hayao Miyazaki.
-An HD film restoration re-release of The Snow Queen published in Russia on 19 December 2020 by Soyuzmultfilm.
+An HD film restoration re-release of The Snow Queen was published in Russia on 19 December 2020 by Soyuzmultfilm.